How much does a Human Resources Manager make?

 Average Salary: $168,520

-KPMG offers rewarding Human Resources Manager jobs.
+KPMG offers rewarding Human Resources Manager roles.
 They operate globally, with offices in major cities.
-They focus on providing top-notch HR services to their clients.
+They focus on providing top-notch services in audit, tax, and advisory.

 -